 If you are torn between two similar mattresses one open coil and one pocket sprung the pocket sprung mattress will win hands down!
 Like I said above, the minimum 600 pocket count is far superior to any open coil or continuous coil mattress you can get.
 It is so unlikely an OC / CC mattress will have a quality level of upholstery attached and all these fall within the low-end range of mattresses.

 Best for you?

-There is light at the end of the tunnel: The comments above tend to apply to low – mid range mattresses where the pocket sprung units are a ‘one size fits all’.
-But take the case of our Artisan Tailored Pocket for example; On this particular model our manufacturer gives us the option of using any spring gauge that can be tailored to the end users bodyweight – even our chap at 20 stone and the slip of a thing at 10 stone who needs to eat more cake.
+There is light at the end of the tunnel.
+The comments above tend to apply to low to mid-range mattresses where the pocket sprung units are a ‘one size fits all’.
+But take the case of our Artisan Tailored pocket for example; on this particular model, our manufacturer gives us the option of using any spring gauge that can be tailored to the end users bodyweight.
+Even our chap at 20 stone and the slip of a thing at 10 stone who needs to potentially eat more cake!
 The mattress still contains 2000 pockets but the gauge of the wire to make the pockets is increased or decreased to suit the users weight.

 All pocket springs are known as compression springs and can come in various shapes and sizes: The most common shape is the straight metal coil spring, having the same diameter for the entire length.
 Other configurations include ‘barrel’ types.
 It has to be said that the actual mechanics of each type of spring used will vary and will have various load deflection attributes for the user.
-Please read here for more on this ..[SPRING MECHANICS]
+Please read here for more on this with our discussion on spring mechanics.

-There is also a post on this site about the anomalies of Soft Medium or Firm (SMoF) mattresses.
-Well worth a read particularly if you are struggling with how on earth a mattress can be described as such.
-Read here ..
+There is also a post on this site about the anomalies of soft medium or firm (SMoF) mattresses.
+Worth a read particularly if you are struggling with how on earth a mattress can be described as such.